lalawue/mooncake/README.md

 MoonCake was a Swift like programming language that compiles into Lua, runs on Lua 5.1 and above, including LuaJIT.

-recommand you install and running first, or get more straight expressions from 'examples/' dir.
+recommand install and running first, or get more straight expressions from 'examples/' dir.

 before dig into detials about the language and usage